rimolive/openshift-development-workshop/workshop/pt-BR/deploy.md

     * `jdbc:mysql://<MYSQL_SERVICE_IP>:3306/sampledb` in the `Value` field
 * Click `OK`
 * Do the same for `DATASOURCE_USERNAME` and `DATASOURCE_PASSWORD` env vars.
+* Click `Finish`

+After that, a new deployment will be triggered passing the new Environment Variables.
+Access `frontend` application URL again and check if an item is shown in the list.
+You can add new values but an error message will still show because the `helloworld-service` microservice is not available.
+Because of lack of time, this workshop won't guide you through the deployment of this app but you can try by yourself following the same steps as in `guestbook-service` with the exception of Datasource configuration (this microservice doesn't use databases).

 [Next: Developer Tasks](https://github.com/rimolive/openshift-development-workshop/blob/master/workshop/developer-tasks.md)